Grace Neutral: Television and film appearances

 In 2012 she co-starred in Idles music video for their song "26/27" alongside a group of her Bristol based female friends, filmed on location at their home and directed by former Tracey Beaker star Felix Drake.

 In 2015, she was featured in the Phaze What music video Tokyo.
 She is the presenter of i-D magazine documentary series Beyond Beauty, which launched on the i-D YouTube channel.

 Neutral's documentary Beyond Beauty with i-D magazine aired on Viceland in 2016.
 She is currently the presenter of Needles and Pins, a Viceland series documenting tattoo culture across the globe.
 In 2021 she sat as a subject on Season 8 of Sky Arts' Portrait Artist of the Year.

+She currently has her own YouTube channel, FFTV, showcasing the stories behind tattoos and the people who wear them.
+Its flagship YouTube series Under Your Skin features in-depth, unfiltered conversations with high-profile guests as they get tattooed, including Daisy May Cooper, Denzel Curry, Rosie Jones, Joe Talbot from IDLES, Eliza Rose, Cat Burns, Headie One, Zheani, Jamali Maddix, Rag 'n' Bone Man, Noodles from The Offspring and Laura Whitmore.
+Since its launch, FFTV has gained millions of views across YouTube, Instagram, and TikTok, establishing itself as a bold, visually distinctive platform that blends alternative culture, celebrity insight, and emotional storytelling.